Geal/rust_on_mobile/README.md

   ar = "/usr/local/Cellar/android-ndk/r11c/toolchains/arm-linux-androideabi-4.9/prebuilt/darwin-x86_64/bin/arm-linux-androideabi-ar"
   linker = "/Users/geal/dev/rust_on_mobile/rust-jni/linker-wrapper.sh"
 * the `rust-jni/linker-wrapper.sh` file was a ugly hack I needed to link when a link option was unavailable with the linker version, not sure it's still needed
+* `cargo build --target=arm-linux-androideabi`
+* `cp target/arm-linux-androideabi/debug/libinrustwetrust.so ../android/src/main/jniLibs/armeabi/libinrustwetrust.so`
+* `cp target/arm-linux-androideabi/debug/libinrustwetrust.so ../android/src/main/jniLibs/armeabi/libinrustwetrust.so

+## Android plugin with Gradle

+* create an Android library project with Android studio, put it in the `android/` directory

 # Questions